mmmaaatttttt/personal-site/src/pages/stories/fairest-of-them-all.md

 There are at least two responses to this question, one moral, one practical.
 The moral argument is that increasing fairness aligns with the idea of people being created equal, which isn't necessarily true of other metrics.
-Note that fairness does not imply everyone should be granted the same amount of resources.
-But it does require fairness in terms of equality of opportunity and in treatment by the institutions of justice.
+Note that fairness does not imply everyone should be granted the same quantity of resources.
+But it does align closely with equality of opportunity and in treatment by the institutions of justice.

 The practical argument is that it turns out humans care about fairness.
 This fact has been borne out in a number of economics experiments, which are